-Rebecca Bird from Peggy Williams bookshop joined literacy experts Phil and Sharon Callen on episode 32 of The Teacher’s Tool Kit for Literacy to talk about how to find that right books to help engage secondary students in their reading (you can find a list version with links to the books here).
+Rebecca from Peggy Williams bookshop joined literacy expert Sharon Callen on episode 32 of The Teacher’s Tool Kit for Literacy to talk about how to find that right books to help engage secondary students in their reading (you can find a list version with links to the books here).

 Firstly, Rebecca touched on how war stories can be enthralling for high school students, especially those such as When The World Was Ours by Liz Kessler which provide deep insights and even unheard perspectives.